HTTP API http auth api

 Code Examples

-Python (using requests library)
+Python (using requests)

 import requests

-headers = {
+headers_api_key = {

 "Content-Type": "application/json"